Skip to content

 Can you swim at Poplar Stream Falls?

 Yes.
-The pool at the base of the falls is a popular swimming spot in summer.
+The pool at the base of the upper falls (24-foot cascade) is a popular swimming spot in summer.
 The water is cold but refreshing on hot days.
-The granite ledges around the pool offer good spots to sit.
+The lower falls does not have a suitable swimming pool.

 How long is the hike to Poplar Stream Falls?

-About 2 miles one way (roughly 4 miles round trip) from the Sugarloaf Outdoor Center via Warren's Trail.
+About 2 miles one way to see both waterfalls (roughly 4 miles round trip) via Warren's Trail.
 The trail is easy with gentle elevation gain.
 Most people complete the round trip in 2 to 3 hours.

 Is Poplar Stream Falls near Sugarloaf?

 Yes.
-The trailhead is at the Sugarloaf Outdoor Center in Carrabassett Valley, about 5 minutes from the main Sugarloaf ski area.
+The trailhead is in the Carrabassett Valley, about 5 minutes from the main Sugarloaf ski area.
+The falls are part of the Maine Huts & Trails network.

 When is the best time to visit Poplar Stream Falls?

 Late May and early June for maximum water flow from snowmelt.
-Summer is best for swimming.
-Fall brings foliage along the trail.
+Summer is best for swimming at the upper falls pool.
+Fall brings beautiful foliage along the trail.
+Winter offers dramatic ice formations accessible by snowshoe.

 Map & Directions